AlexanderJCS/ExoSpotter/README.md

 0.999941499,2457801.21
 ```

-Where the left column is the precieved brightness percent and the right column is the Julian date.
+Where the left column is the normalized flux (the precieved brightness percent) and the right column is the Julian date.

 ## Using this library in your own project